 Generally, the idea is that you should be hitting your target heart rate during your exercise period.
 (Your target heart rate depends a lot on how much you weigh, how old you are, and how tall you are, etc. You can look up this information or talk to your doctor if you have questions.)

-Your strength training should start out small as well, and should consist of no more than a couple of leg exercises (such as squats or lunges), arm exercises (lifting weights, rowing, push-ups), and core exercises (crunches, sit-ups).
+Your strength training should start out small as well and should consist of no more than a couple of leg exercises (squats, lunges), arm exercises (lifting weights, rowing, push-ups), and core exercises (crunches, sit-ups).
 Do no more than two sets of ten, at least until you get into the swing of things.
 Remember, don’t push yourself too hard in the beginning.
 You’re just trying to form habits at this point.

 Five to Three Months Before the Wedding Day

 Now that you’ve had about four weeks of working out under your belt, you should start to feel a little stronger and perhaps that you even look forward to your workout sessions (or at least you feel weird when you don’t work out).
 You’re at the point now where it’s time to kick things up a notch.
 During this two-month stretch, try to challenge yourself.
 Continue doing 30 minutes of cardio, but increase the intensity (slowly) and start working out four days a week instead of just three.

 As for your strength training, try mixing things up a little by taking group exercise classes like Zumba, yoga, or a cycling class.
 If it’s warm outside, see if there is a place you can rent kayaks in your city and row around for 30 minutes.
 Increase all of your strength training exercises from two sets of 10 to three sets of 20.

 From Two Months up to Your Wedding Day